SERVING BODIES, MINDS, SPIRITS, COMMUNITIES.

 Experience Corps Bay Area matches volunteer tutors aged 50 and over with struggling readers in grades K–3.
 By pairing young learners with experienced readers, we help to build confidence and trust at a critical time for children.
 Studies have shown that achieving literacy in these early years greatly influences whether a student stays in school and graduates.

-Senior Tutor with young male student
+Senior tutor with young male student

 RESIDENT SERVICES PROGRAM

 The Resident Services Program serves low-income seniors and people with disabilities who reside in nineteen affordable housing properties in the Bay Area.
-Through non-profit housing partnerships, Resident Services Coordinators provide on-site services, crisis management, housing sustainability support, and educational and health related activities.
+Through nonprofit housing partnerships, Resident Services Coordinators provide on-site services, crisis management, housing sustainability support, and educational and health related activities.

 INTERGENERATIONAL PROGRAM